Nevada Retirement Mandate 2026: Las Vegas and Reno Employers Complete Guide – RetirementMandate.com

 Nevada has been developing its state-facilitated retirement savings program as part of the national push to close the retirement savings gap.
 Millions of Nevada workers — particularly in the hospitality, construction, and retail sectors that dominate Las Vegas and Reno — have no access to a workplace retirement plan.
 The state mandate is designed to change that.

-Nevada employers with 5 or more employees who do not already sponsor a qualifying retirement plan will be required to participate in the state program or establish their own equivalent.
+Nevada employers with 100 or more employees (employers under 100 phase in by January 1, 2027) who do not already sponsor a qualifying retirement plan will be required to participate in the state program or establish their own equivalent.
 See our full Nevada state page for the latest program details.

 Who Must Comply in Nevada?